vitalyrepin/vrepinblog/_posts/2015-09-18-CopyrightedMonumentsFinland.md

 - Less visibility of the Finnish works of art in Wikipedia
 - Complexities with promotion of Finnish cultural heritage through  campaigns like ["Wiki Loves Monuments"](http://www.wikilovesmonuments.org/) or ["Wiki Loves Public Art"](https://commons.wikimedia.org/wiki/Commons:Wiki_Loves_Public_Art_2013).
-The scope of such campaigns shall be limited to non-copyrighted monuments and buildings
+The scope of such campaigns in Finland shall be limited to non-copyrighted monuments and buildings

 I personally much more like the legislation in our neighboring country of Sweden where sculptures and 3D art are covered by Freedom of Panorama.
 May be it's something for [Finnish Pirate Party](https://en.wikipedia.org/wiki/Pirate_Party_of_Finland) and [SFP/RKP](https://en.wikipedia.org/wiki/Swedish_People's_Party_of_Finland) to look into?
-It's not always a bad idea to copy Swedish ways of doing things to Finland :-)
+It's not always a bad idea to copy Swedish ways of doing things to Finland ([with pride](http://www.engadget.com/2007/08/29/nokias-iphone-no-seriously/), of course!) :-)

 P.S.
 It's pity I didn't know about this problem while preparing [Stallman's course about the free digital society](http://digitalfree.info/).
 This is a really good example of copyright in action in the modern world.